 To test the UE behaviour specified in Clause 6.2.2.3.1.1 the System Simulator shall receive the MsgA with a preamble which belongs to one of the Random Access Preambles associated with the SSB with index 0, which has SS-RSRP above the configured msgA-RSRP-ThresholdSSB.

 In addition, the power applied to all MsgA transmission shall be in accordance with what is specified in Clause 6.2.2.2.
 The power of the first MsgA preamble shall be -22 dBm with an accuracy specified in clause 6.3.4.2 of TS 38.101-1 [18].
-The power of the first MsgA PUSCH transmission shall be 0.6+3μ+2 dBm with an accuracy specified in clause 6.3.4.2 of TS 38.101-1 [18], where μ indicates the MsgA PUSCH numerology.
+The power of the first MsgA PUSCH transmission shall be 3 dB lower than first MsgA PRACH power for test configuration 1 & 2 and same as first MsgA PRACH power for test configuration 3 & 4 with an accuracy specified in clause 6.3.4.2 of TS 38.101-1 [18].
 The relative power applied to additional MsgA transmissions shall have an accuracy specified in clause 6.3.4.3 of TS 38.101-1 [18].

 The transmit timing of all MsgA transmissions shall be within the accuracy specified in Clause 7.1.2.